ronaldoussoren/pyobjc/docs/api/module-objc.rst

       Returns a copy of the metadata dictionary for the selector.
 See the :doc:`metadata system documentation </metadata/manual>` for more information.

+      .. pythonchanged:: 3.15 The return value is a :class:`frozendict` instead of a :class:`dict`.

    .. attribute:: isHidden